NicoleChant/devOps/README.md

 ### Postgres WSL

-We will follow the tutorial from Microsofts page <a href = "https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database" title = "Microsoft Setup Postgres on WSL">
+We will follow the tutorial from Microsofts page <a href = "https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database" title = "Microsoft Setup Postgres on WSL"> Microsoft Tutorial </a>

 ```
 sudo apt update